rmsk2/Hello_Foenix256_Jr/testprogs.md

 of the F256 K is moved or its buttons are clicked.
 It can be built by `make mouse` and its target address is also $4000 from where it can be `call`ed in Basic.
 As the F256 Jr. uses the PS2/2 port for the keyboard, this program will only run on the F256 K. I have tried to use a USB mouse together with several USB to PS/2 adapters but none of the adapters has worked.
 Using a real PS/2 mouse worked.

+## SNES game pad test

+The file `snes_pad.bin` demonstrates how to query an SNES game pad for the state of its buttons.
+It has to be noted that on my F256 Jr.
+(using the firmware which was current in march 2023) the bit positions which represent the buttons of the controller have to be shifted one position to the left in order to match the description in table 12.3 of the system refernce manual.